Hot Springs in Montana

 Alameda’s Hot Springs Retreat – Hot Springs, Montana

-Unlike the other Hot Springs MT hotels, Alameda’s Hot Springs Retreat has private hot mineral baths in each suite – there isn’t a shared pool.
+Unlike the other Hot Springs MT hotels, Alameda’s Hot Springs Retreat (sometimes called Alameda Hot Springs) has private hot mineral baths in each suite – there isn’t a shared pool.
 The 1930s hotel grounds are home to apple and plum trees and an organic garden.
 Guests will find a 30-foot geodesic dome with wood-burning stove, a geothermal heated floor, and large bay windows.
 The dome is used for dance, yoga, music, and other gatherings.
+There is plenty of exploring and relaxing to do at Alamedas hot spring resort.

 Alameda’s Hot Springs Montana

-- Book a room at Alameda’s Hot Springs Retreat through their website.
+- Book a room at Alameda Hot Springs Montana through their website.

 - 308 Spring Street North, 406.741.2283